-Agree to go oversee this operation and you’ll find yourself in the prison/hospital, where more dialogue will ensue.
+When you’re ready, go through with the Monster Invasion event (see above) and ultimately accept Jhod’s request to oversee the vivisection.
+After that you’ll find yourself in the prison-turned-field-hospital, where more dialogue will ensue.
 The take-aways here are Jhod and Tristian’s disagreement over the cause of the illness, or rather, whether it’s actually an illness, parasite, or curse.
 Exhaust their dialogue options, make a moral choice concerning the previous nature of their operation room, then follow them southwest through the prison.
 On the way you can talk to the patient, Madla Stasek, to learn about her humble life and selfless motives, but it’s not necessary.

-When you’re ready to continue on, speak to Jhod and elect to start the surgery, which is played out as an Illustrated Book Episode.
+When you’re ready to continue on, speak to Jhod (if you’ve got spells and potions to use, now is a fine time to use them!) and elect to start the surgery, which is played out as an Illustrated Book Episode.

 As you saw in a previous interaction, Jhod and Tristian can’t agree on what the cause is.
 This is reiterated at the beginning of this episode, with Jhod wanting to look at the lungs and Tristian desiring to focus on the stomach.
 Both are basing their plans on the victim’s symptoms, and both seem to have merit, but only one, obviously, is right.
 If you want to finish this cleanly, efficiently, and with as little death and misery as possible, follow the instructions below: